 Volunteers are needed to plant trees and shrubs along the Red River.
-Planting native species along the Red River helps stabilize banks and protect the water quality.
+Planting native species along the Red River help stabilize banks and protect the water quality.

-Volunteers will dig holes, plant, mulch and water.
-Short trainings will be held throughout the event.
+Volunteers help with digging holes, planting, mulching, and watering.
+A short training is held throughout the event.
 Come and go as your schedule allows.
-Hot dogs and water products from 1:00-3:00 pm and 5:00-7:00 pm.
+Hotdogs are served from 1:00-3:00 pm and dinner from 5:00-7:00 pm.
 Water is served all day, while supplies last.

-To volunteer for this project, contact Kimberly at 701.356.8915 or Kimberly@riverkeepers.org.
-Project partners include: Fargo Park District, Cass County Soil Conservation District, City of Fargo.
+To volunteer for this project, contact Kimberly at 701.356.8915, Kimberly@riverkeepers.org or click here.
+Project partners include the Fargo Park District, River Keepers, Cass County Soil Conservation District, and the City of Fargo.